andrtell/apt-tutorial/README.md

 ```
 Purge system of all files that belongs to a package.

-### Common packages
+### Packages from `.deb` files

-List of common packages that you might want or need to install.
+Some packages are distributed as `.deb` files.

 ```
-apt install build-essential
+apt install --fix-broken ./downloads/remarkable_1.95.deb
 ```
-Meta package, contains common tools (like `gcc`) needed to compile and build stuff.
+Install package and dependencies.